datagrok-ai/public/packages/Curves/README.md

 - Deep integration with the Datagrok grid
   - Either fitting on the fly or using the supplied function + parameters
   - Multiple series in one cell
-  - Candlesticks, confidence intervals, and droplines drawing
+  - Candlesticks, confidence intervals, standard deviation and droplines drawing
   - Ability to define chart, marker, or fitting options (such as fit function or marker color) on the column level, with the ability to override it on a grid cell or point level
   - Clicking a point in a chart within a grid makes it an outlier -> curve is re-fitted on the fly